 These results indicate that synthetic cathinones—far from being safe alternatives to cocaine and other drugs—may be even more dangerous and addictive.

 What Are Designer Hallucinogens?

 Hallucinogens, also known as psychedelics, are drugs that change an individual’s perception of their surrounding environment.
-The physical sensations—such as sight, sound, and touch—may be experienced as unreal, dreamlike, or even frightening.33 Hallucinogens may also distort:
+Physical sensations—such as sight, sound, and touch—may be experienced as unreal, dreamlike, and even frightening.33 Hallucinogens may also distort:

 The original hallucinogenic drugs were derived from plants and fungi or their extracts.
 Some of these botanically derived substances include psilocybin, which is found in over 200 species of mushrooms, and mescaline, which is derived from the peyote cactus.
-The original man-made hallucinogenic drug was lysergic acid diethylamide (LSD) in 1938.
+The original man-made hallucinogenic drug was lysergic acid diethylamide (LSD), which was created in 1938.
 Since that time, chemists such as David Nichols and Alexander Shulgin (known as the “godfather of ecstasy”) have created hundreds of similar drugs—each with their own range of hallucinogenic effects.